ZhangLockerberg/GitFromLocal/README.md

 # GitFromLocal
 Documents uploaded from local
-This is only a showcase of using git commands
+This is only a showcase of using git commands.